riteshdhapate966/video-transcoding/README.md

 # Video Converter API

 A Node.js Express API service for handling multipart uploads to AWS S3, designed specifically for video file uploads with Redis integration for caching and session management.
+The service now includes asynchronous video transcoding to HLS format using Docker containers and Kafka for event-driven processing.

 ## Features